-The Ventura County Community College District [hereinafter, "VCCCD"] is governed by a five-member locally-elected Board of Trustees [hereinafter, "Board" or "BOT"] and a student board member....The Board of Trustees is responsible for adopting policies that direct all activities relating to conducting the business of the district and its colleges.1 curriculum are documented in Chapter 4 (Academic Affairs) of the VCCCD Board Policy Manual.
+The Ventura County Community College District [hereinafter, "VCCCD"] is governed by a five-member locally-elected Board of Trustees [hereinafter, "Board" or "BoT"] and a student board member....The Board of Trustees is responsible for adopting policies that direct all activities relating to conducting the business of the district and its colleges.1 documented in Chapter 4 (Academic Affairs) of the VCCCD Board Policy Manual.
 The corresponding procedures are documented in Chapter 4 (Academic Affairs) of the VCCCD Administrative Procedure Manual.
 (To access this resource, navigate using the link provided, select the "Book" field, then select "VCCCD Administrative Procedure Manual.")
-The Board reviews each policy and procedure in Chapter 4 of the respective documents on a five-year rotating basis, taking into consideration the recommendations of the college curriculum committees and academic senates, the District Technical Review Workgroup-Instruction (DTRW-I), and other advisory bodies as appropriate.
-Each Board policy (BP) and administrative procedure (AP) is assigned a four-digit identifying number, and the administrative procedure associated with a given policy has the same four-digit number (with one exception in Chapter 4: both AP 4050 and AP 4051 are associated with BP 4050).
+The BoT reviews each policy and procedure in Chapter 4 of the respective documents on a five-year rotating basis, taking into consideration the recommendations of the college curriculum committees and academic senates, the District Council on Curriculum and Instruction (DCCI), and other advisory bodies as appropriate.
+Each Board Policy (BP) and Administrative Procedure (AP) is assigned a four-digit identifying number, and the administrative procedure associated with a given policy has the same four-digit number (with one exception in Chapter 4: both AP 4050 and AP 4051 are associated with BP 4050).

-Curriculum is one of the areas for which the Board is legally required to establish district-wide policies, as mandated in Title 5.
+Curriculum is one of the areas for which the BoT is legally required to establish district-wide policies, as mandated in Title 5.
 Often, these policies quote or paraphrase language from Title 5.
-The Board has also adopted administrative procedures describing how the policies should be implemented.
-The policies governing
+The BoT has also adopted administrative procedures describing how the policies should be implemented.
+The policies governing curriculum are